mdn/content/files/en-us/web/accessibility/aria/roles/navigation_role/index.md

 ## Description

-The `navigation` role is [a landmark](/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques#landmark_roles) role.
+The `navigation` role is [a landmark](/en-US/docs/Web/Accessibility/ARIA/Roles#Landmark_roles) role.
 Landmark roles provide a way to identify the organization and structure of a web page.
 By classifying and labeling sections of a page, structural information conveyed visually through layout is represented programmatically.
 Screen readers use landmark roles to provide keyboard navigation to important sections of a page.
-Like the HTML \<nav> element, navigation landmarks provide a way to identify groups (e.g. lists) of links that are intended to be used for website or page content navigation.
+Like the HTML {{HTMLElement('nav')}} element, navigation landmarks provide a way to identify groups (e.g. lists) of links that are intended to be used for website or page content navigation.
 If a page includes more than one navigation landmark, each should have a unique label.
 If two or more navigational landmark on a page have the same set of links, use the same label for each.

 It is preferable to use the HTML5 [`<nav>` element](/en-US/docs/Web/HTML/Element/nav) to define a navigation landmark.
 If the HTML5 nav element technique is not being used, use a `role="navigation"` attribute to define a navigation landmark.

-<div class="note"><p>Using the <a href="/en-US/docs/Web/HTML/Element/nav">`<nav>` element</a> will automatically communicate a section has a role of `navigation`.
-Developers should always prefer using the correct semantic HTML element over using ARIA.</p></div>
+> **Note:** Using the  {{HTMLElement('nav')}} element will automatically communicate a section has a role of `navigation`.
+Developers should always prefer using the correct semantic HTML element over using ARIA

 ### Associated WAI-ARIA Roles, States, and Properties